-We covered the fundamentals of the leg staple guard pass previously, but there are several important variations covered here.
+We covered the fundamentals of the leg-staple guard pass previously, but there are several important variations covered here.
 While getting to the initial leg staple position on a more advanced partner is still a good idea, in practice, it's really tough to finish the classic pass in such a situation.
 Enter these practical troubleshooting tips you are likely to encounter virtually every time you try the fundamental pass.
-Keep in mind that while a large variety of variables exist in jiu jitsu, the most common things are going to be addressed here.
+Keep in mind that while a large variety of variables exist in jiu-jitsu, the most common things are going to be addressed here.

 Remember the Basics

 Here's a quick recap of the basic movements involved with the leg staple guard pass.
 Start by driving your knee across your partner's thigh, ending on the ground on the other side.
-This is your "staple", and can be extremely effective when your foot and knee are on the ground, but your shin is "stapling" your partner's thigh (and hip) in place.
+This is your "staple", and it can be extremely effective when your foot and knee are on the ground, but your shin is "stapling" your partner's thigh (and hip) in place.
 It's a good idea to lift the far leg while you do this in order to prevent some of the situations we're going to address here, making the pass finish much simpler.
 From here, it's just a matter of securing upper body control for the finish.

-The Knee Cut Variation
+The Knee-Cut Variation

 This combination is a very simple, but elegant maneuver.
-Start with a basic leg staple, as described previously, but this time, instead of stepping backward to finish, slide your other knee across right on top of your other leg, executing a knee cut guard pass.
+Start with a basic leg staple, as described previously, but this time, instead of stepping backward to finish, slide your other knee across right on top of your other leg, executing a knee-cut guard pass.
 It's important to stay tight with your upper body during this transition, particularly the crossface, as this will keep your partner from being able to turn in toward you to recover guard.

 Simple Tweak: No Crossface